 In an attempt to clarify this data, we compute Thomsen's P-wave anisotropy parameter ε (Thomsen, 1986) equal to $[Vp(\pi/2)^2 - Vp(0)^2]/2 Vp(0)^2$ with 0 indicating vertical propagation (slower) and $\pi/2$ indicating horizontal propagation (faster).
-Although the general trends in the evolution of anisotropy are similar to those of the previous figures, a few new elements are worth noting.
-First of all, we can note a negative initial anisotropy where we would expect a null anisotropy because the samples are in a liquid state at the beginning of the compaction.
-This is due to the error on the vertical velocity early in the experiment.
-Indeed the top and bottom transducers are far from each other at that moment (the piston is in the highest position) and the liquid sample dissipates most of the P-wave energy and weakens the first P-wave arrival amplitude.
-The arrival time is thus over-estimated and the vertical velocity underestimated.
-However the signal strengthens throughout the compaction and the error on the vertical velocity becomes similar to the error on the horizontal velocity (at 50% porosity approximately). we see both on the porosity and stress plots that the immature sample develops less anisotropy ($\varepsilon \approx 0.07$) than the other samples whereas the inorganic and mature samples reach the same anisotropy by the end of the compaction ($\varepsilon \approx 0.14$).
+Although the general trends in the evolution of anisotropy are similar to those of the previous Figures, a few new elements are worth noting.
+First of all we see both on the porosity and stress plots that M0 develops less anisotropy ($\epsilon \approx 0.07$) than the other samples whereas the lean sample and M1 reach the same anisotropy by the end of the compaction ($\epsilon \approx 0.14$).
 This suggests that the immature OM impedes the development of anisotropy whereas the mature OM had a minor effect.
-We also note that the unconfined anisotropy of the inorganic and the immature samples is within the
+We also note that the unconfined anisotropy of the lean and direction (dashed line) and vertical direction (plain line).